eswzfh/eswzfh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the Software and Electrical (Embedded Software) Subteams on the Missouri S&T Mars Rover Design Team!
-- 🌱 I’m currently in the third year of my Computer Engineering BS!
+- 🔭 I currently work as an Embedded Software Engineer.
 - 📫 How to reach me: ethanwilliamscompeng@gmail.com
 - 😄 Pronouns: He/Him